This Article Is About Home Loan After Chapter 13 Bankruptcy Mortgage Guidelines

 - They go from renting an apartment to paying their new mortgage payment with no stress if they are used to making housing payment

 - if the renter is paying $1,000 per month in rent

 - then the payment shock is only $100

 - This is no problem for them to handle the new mortgage payment

 - However, if the renter is paying $1,000 for rent and their new mortgage payment is $3,000, then there is a large payment shock

 The new mortgage payment is three times the amount of housing payment the mortgage loan borrower is accustomed to paying for housing expenses.

 Compensating Factors And Reserves

-If you have filed Chapter 13 Bankruptcy and are at least one year into the Chapter 13 Bankruptcy or have recently had your Chapter 13 Bankruptcy discharged and need a home loan after Chapter 13 Bankruptcy, please contact us at 262-716-8151 or email us at email@example.com.
+Homebuyers who have filed Chapter 13 Bankruptcy and are at least one year into the Chapter 13 Bankruptcy or have recently had Chapter 13 Bankruptcy discharged and need a home loan after Chapter 13 Bankruptcy, please contact us at 262-716-8151 or text us for a faster response.
+Borrowers can also email us at email@example.com.
 We are available 7 days a week, evening, weekends, and holidays.
 We specialize in helping home buyers with prior bankruptcies, foreclosures, low credit scores, high debt to income ratios, and self employed borrowers.